OfficeDev/office-scripts-docs-reference/README.md

 # Office Scripts API Reference

 Welcome to the Office Scripts API reference documentation repository.
-For the best experience, we recommend you review the [Office Scripts API reference overview](https://docs.microsoft.com/javascript/api/office-scripts/overview).
+For the best experience, we recommend you view this content on [Microsoft Docs](https://docs.microsoft.com/javascript/api/office-scripts/overview).

 > **NOTE**: You can find source files for Office Scripts documentation, including tutorials and how-to guides, in the [OfficeDev/office-scripts-docs](https://github.com/OfficeDev/office-scripts-docs) GitHub repository.